-- Help us to build and sail pirate ships in London and around the world
+- Help us to recreate and sail eco-friendly pirate ships in London and around the world

-- We’re bringing people together to celebrate our maritime history, ethnic heritage and traditional skills
+- Celebrate and learn about our maritime history, ethnic heritage and traditional skills

-- Multiple benefits for communities, businesses, individuals and visitors to London alike
+- Multiple educational, social and other benefits for businesses, individuals and visitors to London alike

 Most of us know and love the stories of traditional pirates.
 Plundering the high seas, walking the plank, buried treasure….